 Each decoder needs its own Roster entry so that there is a place to store the configuration settings that are unique to that decoder.
 In this step we will create the Roster entry for the decoder.
-We will also assign a unique Device Address to the decoder using the Service-Mode/Programming-Track Programmer so that we can later alter its configuration whenever required without affecting any other devices.
-When setting all other parameters of the QuadLN\S we will always use Ops-Mode/

-Programming On Main.
-The Service-Mode/Programming-Track Programmer is only used in this step and when performing a Factory Reset.
+We will also assign a unique Device Address to the decoder.
+When setting parameters of the QuadLN_S we will always use Ops-Mode / Programming On Main.
+The Service-Mode/Programming-Track Programmer is only required when performing a Factory Reset via JMRI.

-The Device Address can be set using Service Mode/Programming-Track programming messages that are received by the QuadLN\S over LocoNet.
-(No connection between the QuadLN\S and the programming track is required.)
+The Device Address is set using programming messages that are received by the QuadLN_S over LocoNet.
+(The QuadLN_S is never connected to the programming track.)